 Simply enter justification for higher lodging request in the “Add Response” section of the orange warning.

-For additional information and resources, please refer to the Pre-approval Report Instructional Guide PPT and Higher Lodging Exceptions Reimbursement Requirements policy on the SSC T&E Public Site and CAPP Topic 20335 pages 13, 16-18.
+For additional information and resources, please refer to the Pre-approval Report Instructional Guide PPT and Higher Lodging Exceptions Reimbursement Requirements policy and CAPP Topic 20335 pages 13, 16-18.

 Reimbursement Rate Options: